bynect/mongo-vapi/README.md

 This is free and open source software.
 You can use/modify/redistribute it under the terms of the MIT license.
-See docs/LICENSE for for more details.
+See LICENSE for for more details.